hdudic/bytetools.io/README.md

   **Live Site:** https://bytetools.io

-  ByteTools is a collection of 9 privacy-first web tools built for developers who value security and speed.
-All processing happens client-side — your data never leaves your browser.
+  ByteTools is a collection of privacy-first web and AI tools built for developers who value security and speed.
+All processing happens client-side and your data never leaves your browser.

   ## 🛠️ Tools
   - **Regex Tester** - Test patterns with 50+ examples